HISmercytech/alx-zero_day/README.md

 My first readme
-I just creatd a branch update_script and made chanegs to it
+I just creatd a branch update_script and made changes to it